top of page

 Fear of legislation

-Queer existence in Charleston has been a relatively peaceful one, but HB 3616 threatens to mess with that if lawmakers ever decide to advance it for a vote.
+Queer existence in Charleston has been a relatively peaceful one, but efforts like HB 3616 threaten to mess with that.

-Drag shows are about performance, not sex.
+Drag shows are about performance, not sex, the queens insist.
 The goal is to entertain through exaggerated gender expression via outlandish costumes, makeup, and song/dance.
 The entire performance is meant to entertain while still pushing societal boundaries to promote diverse identities.

 It’s quite clear the purpose of the bill is to punish expression that is unique to the LGBTQ+ community.